BIGJRA/BIGJRA.github.io/rejuv.md

 - Join me!
 (Aelita +1)
 - Nope.
 (Neutral)

 Then, play ball with her and Growlithe… 31 times.
-Once you’ve done this, tell it to follow you, then try to leave the forest to the north and you’ll get **Growlithe!** (+1 Karma)
+Once you've done this, tell it to follow you, then try to leave the forest to the north and you'll get **Growlithe!** (+1 Karma)

 Head left a map and enter the Weather Institute.
 The guy in the top right will trade for your Dunsparce a **Castform!** You can do this infinitely if you want, in fact.

 Head back out and go down.
-Here you’ll see a **Vileplume** in the ground.
+Here you'll see a **Vileplume** in the ground.
 Sprinkle the Spice Powder on it, and it will attack.
 Itemfind for a *TinyMushroom,* then cross the bridge to get 3 *Leppa Berries,* 3 *Pecha Berries,* a *Tanga Berry,* and *Blast Powder.* Save this one!

 Head left a map, then go down.
-After taking out another Vileplume with Spice Powder, you’ll have access to *Quick Powder* and another cell.
+After taking out another Vileplume with Spice Powder, you'll have access to *Quick Powder* and another cell.

 ZCell 019: Deep Terajuma Jungle